Quantum Chi-Squared and Goodness of Fit Testing: Discussion

 \section{Discussion}

-We have argued that hypothesis testing provides the natural framework for describing quantum experiments that aim at verifying that a certain density matrix is prepared in the lab.
-This evades the artificial problems of enforcing positivity etc. encountered in quantum tomography.\\

-We have studied the problem of hypothesis testing and goodness of fit testing of density matrices, and have focused on the $\chi^2$ test; as shown, most of the results that we derived also directly apply to the loglikelyhood test.
-This provides a clear, simple and flexible framework for testing whether a given density matric is produced by a certain experimental setup, and allows to define confidence intervals that are independent of the particular system under consideration.
+We have studied the problem of hypothesis testing and goodness of fit testing of density matrices, and have focused on the $\chi^2$ test.
+This provides a clear, simple and flexible framework for testing whether a given density matrix is produced by a certain experimental setup, and allows to define confidence intervals that are independent of the particular system under consideration.
 We were also able to characterize divergence rates $\xi(\sigma)$ by doing an optimization over all possible POVM measurements maximizing the information, and proved that $2/3\leq \xi\leq 1$.
-This allowed to prove that, if we were sampling from a different density matrix $\rho$ instead of $\sigma$, that this would be detected in a number of measurements proportional to $D/(\xi(\sigma)\|\rho-\sigma\|^2)$ with $D$ the dimension of the Hilbert space.
-Furthermore, we showed that this measurement is both optimal from the point of view of Pitman and Bahadur efficiency.\\
+This allowed to prove that, if we were sampling from a different density matrix $\rho$ instead of $\sigma$, that this would be detected in a number of measurements proportional to $d/(\xi(\sigma)\|\rho-\sigma\|^2)$ with $d$ the dimension of the Hilbert space.
+Furthermore, we showed that this measurement is both optimal from the point of view of Pitman and Bahadur efficiency.

-Up till now, we assumed that there were no measurement errors.
-If such errors occur and the error model is known, the expected probabilities can easily be adjusted, and exactly the same analysis carries through.\\